nwchemgit/nwchem-dockerfiles/nwchem-dev.dftquick.nersc/README.md

 Image for NERSC's shifter

-Uses Ubuntu 15.10 and MPICH
+Uses Ubuntu 15.10 and MPICH.
+ARMCI_NETWORK=MPI-PT

 Copy the Dockerfile to a local directory and create the image with the command